mousepawmedia/devdocs/network/source/network/phabricator.rst

 best, as columns for each Milestone are automatically generated.
 You can drag-and-drop tasks to move them between milestones.

-..
-NOTE:: A task will NOT appear on the workboards for both its Project and
+..  note:: A task will NOT appear on the workboards for both its Project and
     Subproject.
 If it is tagged with a Subproject, it will appear on that workboard.
 Thus, it is prudent to ensure each Subproject has Milestones.